 Summer and Fall 2019 honors classes

 We want to call your attention to some exciting changes in the honors lineup!
 These new classes are described in the linked course descriptions.
-We have added honors sections of Financial Accounting and Biology for Non-Majors to the fall schedule at Southeast Campus.
+We have added honors sections of Financial Accounting, Medical Ethics, and Biology for Non-Majors to the fall schedule at Southeast Campus.
 New at Metro Campus is an honors section of Principles of Ecology.
 At West Campus, Child Development majors have the option of an honors class in their discipline this fall.
 There has been a recent change to the Honors Composition II class at Metro Campus; it will be taught by Prof. Jeanne Urie, and the description is available below.
 Finally, this summer features a "Study Away" honors section of Social Problems in America, featuring field trips to other parts of the state.